tansly/telegram_notifier/README.md

 # TODO

-* Configuration: Use a config file for port configuration, API key etc.
+* Configuration: Use a config file for configuration; port, API key etc.
 * What else?